wb04federer_hewitt

 25 % Hewitt – 26 of 102

-Fascinating match up on paper between the two best players born in 1981 faced each other, and at the time it seemed that one of them would be a ruler of the 00s, the defending champion (Federer) and the 2022 champion (Hewitt).
+Fascinating match up on paper between the two best players born in 1981; at the time it seemed that one of them would be a ruler of the 00s – the defending champion (Federer) vs the 2002 champion (Hewitt).
 Federer [1] saved a break point at 1-all and notched a 5-game winning streak.
-In the 2nd set Hewitt [10] was constantly in front and confirmed his advantage in the tie-break which he won 7/1 thanks to Federer’s forehand errors.
-The first two games of the 3rd set were crucial – Federer won them both as he required 3 deuces in each game (Hewitt had points to lead 2:0 instead).
-In the 4th set the Australian finally managed to break at 3-all having lost the previous five games when had created break point chances.
+In the 2nd set Hewitt [10] was constantly in front, and confirmed his advantage in the tie-break which he won 7/1 thanks to Federer’s forehand errors.
+The first two games of the 3rd set were crucial – Federer won them both as he required three deuces in each game (Hewitt hypothetically squandered points to lead 2:0 instead).
+In the 4th set the Australian finally managed to break at 3-all having lost the previous five games when he had created break point chances.
 The last three games took Federer though, at 4-all he had to save two mini-set points, both with powerful serves.
-On the first match point, Hewitt served twice with the same speed into the same spot, but twice the ball hit the net and stayed on his side.
+On the first match point, Hewitt served twice with the same speed into the same spot, but twice the ball hit the net and stayed on his side which meant a double fault.

 Serve & volley: Federer 3/9, Hewitt 0